moritzploss/ex-patterns/README.md

 ```

 Here we import the named placeholders `A`, `B`, `C` and `D`.
 You can import
-more placeholders as needed, all the way from `A` to `L`.
+more placeholders as needed, all the way from `A` to `Z`.
 Then use them the same
 way you used `_` before:

 ```javascript